Skip to main content

 Reach out to Omni support to have audit logs enabled for your instance.

 Audit logs are detailed records of the activity your users are taking in Omni, which can be useful for security and performance analysis.
 Events included in logs are structured as JSON payloads and sent in batches to your cloud storage a few minutes after they’re written.
 For Azure, Omni hosts the storage.
-Omni creates a dedicated blob container for your instance and grants your Microsoft Entra principal read access to it, so you can read your audit logs without managing any storage, keys, or shared credentials.
+Omni creates a dedicated blob container for your instance and grants a Microsoft Entra application that you own read access to it.
+You read your logs by authenticating with your own application’s credential — there are no storage account keys or SAS tokens to manage, and no credentials are exchanged between you and Omni.

 Requirements